 DIY Rolling Kitchen Island | Upcycled Cabinet Project

 Literally, it was a “rolling kitchen cabinet” before it was even a thing.
 Ha!
-During the transfer of this cabinet via my lawnmower, I saw the full potential.
+During the transfer of this cabinet via my lawnmower, I saw its full potential.
 The top and sides were made out of butcher block and super heavy.
-It’s unusual for sure, but what else is there to do with the butcher block cabinet other than to add wheels.
+It’s unusual for sure, but what else is there to do with the butcher block cabinet other than add wheels?
 It also had these wooden knobby things and ugly hardware.
 Later I discovered they were wooden plugs that covered the screw holes.
 Not a fan of them at all.

 Product List For This Project